k3po/k3po/specification/wse/SPEC.md

 [emulated websocket frames]
 ```

-The downstream response MAY use `Connection: close` or `Transfer-Encoding: chunked` to provide a continuously streaming response
-to the client.
+The downstream response MAY use `Connection: close` or `Transfer-Encoding: chunked` to provide a continuously streaming response to the client.

 See [Buffering Proxies](#buffering-proxies) for further client requirements when attaching the downstream.

-If the downstream HTTP response transfer is complete, or else complete but does not end in a `RECONNECT` command frame, then the
-client should consider this as unexpected connection loss for the emulated WebSocket connection.
+If the downstream HTTP response transfer is complete, or else complete but does not end in a `RECONNECT` command frame, then the client should consider this as unexpected connection loss for the emulated WebSocket connection.

 If the client receives any frames on the HTTP downstream response after the `RECONNECT` frame, the client should fail the
 emulated WebSocket connection.

 ### Server Downstream Requirements

 When processing a binary HTTP downstream request the server generates an HTTP downstream response for the emulated WebSocket.
+For default (binary) encoding the response content type MUST be `application/octet-stream`.

-See [Binary as Text](#binary-as-text) for details of processing a text HTTP downstream request.
+See [Text Encoding](#text-encoding) for details of processing a text HTTP downstream request.

-See [Binary as Escaped Text](#binary-as-escaped-text) for details of processing an escaped text HTTP downstream request.
+See [Text Escaped Encoding](#text-escaped-encoding) for details of processing an escaped text HTTP downstream request.

-See [Binary as Mixed Text](#binary-as-mixed-text) for details of processing a mixed text HTTP downstream request.

 If the emulated WebSocket cannot be located for the HTTP downstream request path, then the server MUST generate an HTTP response
 with a `404 Not Found` status code.